-To assume the role of Transportation Planner, you will have the following profile:
+To assume the role of Engineering Technologist (Traffic), you will have the following profile:

-- Knowledge of civil engineering technology, road design and construction, sewers, water main and storm water management design and construction, construction procedures and costs, drafting, transportation planning, math, reading and writing skills, and legal interpretation of survey plans, acquired through a 3-year degree/diploma in Civil Engineering Technology or a related field, plus 3 years of experience reviewing development applications for transportation/transportation noise impacts.
+Knowledge of transportation engineering technology, construction procedures and costs, road design, inspection, surveying, drafting, transportation planning, mathematics, reading and writing skills, and skill interpreting statistical data, acquired through a 3-year community college Diploma in Transportation Engineering or a related field, plus 3 years of related experience.

-- Possession of, or eligibility for, membership in the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) at the Technologist level.
+Membership, or eligibility for membership, in the Ontario Association of Certified Engineering Technicians and Technologists (OACETT) in Transportation Engineering or equivalent.

-- Computer skills using software such as Microsoft Office, GIS, and road traffic noise prediction software (e.g., STAMSON).
+Computer skills using software such as Microsoft Office, Acrobat Reader, and GIS.

 Where people matter and ideas grow